 Here are the top five measures that can keep women healthy even after the age of menopause:

-- Improve nutritional intake: It is very important to eat a complete balanced diet to avail the benefits from all five food groups.
-Try to opt for nutrient dense foods that are packed with many nutrients but are low on calories.
+Improve nutritional intake: It is very important to eat a completely balanced diet to avail the benefits from all five food groups.
+Try to opt for nutrient-dense foods that are packed with many nutrients but are low on calories.
 Women who are 50 years of age and above and are very active should have approximately 2000 calories per day.
-Women who are moderately active should consume somewhere around 1800 calories per day.
+Moderately active women should consume somewhere around 1800 calories per day.
 Women with a sedentary lifestyle should not have more than 1600 calories per day.
 After menopause, Vitamin B12 and Vitamin B6 are very essential for the body.
 Vitamin B12 is vital to maintain blood and nerve health and Vitamin B6 helps the body make hemoglobin.
 Drinking plenty of water should also be an essential part of the diet for women of the age of menopause.

-- Keep a check on weight and heart: Weight gain often accompanies menopause, but remember, menopause is not the only reason for gaining weight.
+Keep a check on weight and heart: Weight gain often accompanies menopause, but remember, menopause is not the only reason for gaining weight.
 Weight gain is natural in women as they age and is completely reversible.
-The low estrogen levels post menopause causes women to gain weight, predominantly in the abdomen area.
-In addition,visceral fat around the waist and vital organs increases the risk of developing heart disease.
+The low estrogen levels post-menopause cause women to gain weight, predominantly in the abdomen area.
+In addition, visceral fat around the waist and vital organs increases the risk of developing heart disease.
 As estrogen helps to keep blood vessels flexible, i.e. they can adjust to accommodate blood flow, both weight gain and heart disease can be kept at bay by following a healthy lifestyle and regular exercise.
 Women should eat foods that are low in saturated and trans fats and high in fiber with 30-45 minutes of physical activity.
-Along with this natural weight loss dietary supplement such as LOSE FAT™ include in your routine.
+Along with this natural weight loss dietary supplement such as LOSE FAT include in your routine.